alenodav/alenodav/README.md

 Of course, I also have passions outside of technology: music and sports.
 I just love moving, competing, and giving everything on the court.
 Tennis, football, basketball—you name it, and I’ll give my all.

 So, to summarize… yes, I’m a complete nerd haha.

-<h3>Rules i live by every day</h3>
-Last but not least, throughout my life I’ve talked to many people, many of them smarter than me, and I’ve learned valuable lessons that I live by every day.
-I want to share them with you:

-1. Do the work.
-That’s it.
-Just do it.
-2. If you truly love what you’re doing, you won’t even notice the time passing.
-That’s when you know your work is good.
-3. Discipline is the only thing that will take you where you want to be.
-4. Talk to people.
-Be curious.
-Staying too introspective won’t get you far.
-5. Make yourself easy to find.
-You have value, make it count.
-6. Improve 1% every day.
-That’s the real magic.
-7. Do the hard work.
-Anyone can do the easy stuff.
-8. Train hard and save your money.
-9. Think about compound interest—not only with money.
-The rest is history.
-10. My favourite: be CREATIVE.

-And that’s all you need to know about me… I think.

-I also have some projects and exercises that I’m proud of.
+I also have some projects that I’m proud of.
 They reflect what I’ve learned so far, so if you’re curious, check them out below.

 Thanks, David  </h7>